 In his book International Law (Cassese, A. (2005).
 International law.
 Oxford: Oxford University Press.), Antonio Cassese identifies four major periods of development of modern international law.
-These four periods generally correspond to both periods of technological as well as socio-political evolution, and are demarcated by major wars.
+These four periods generally correspond to both periods of technological and socio-political evolution and are demarcated by major wars.

 The Peace of Westphalia to World War I

-The era from the Peace of Westphalia (1648) to the start of the First World War was one of the development of the modern nation-state.
-Prior to 1648, many of the countries did not have effective centralized governments and government bureaucracies, or legal enforcement.
+The era from the Peace of Westphalia (1648) to the start of the First World War was one of the developments of the modern nation-state.
+Before 1648, many countries did not have effective centralized governments and government bureaucracies or legal enforcement.
 The period after 1648 saw the development of the modern central government, with bureaucrats and a bureaucratic structure replacing the dispersed fiefdoms and local rule of the nobility.

-This evolution in governance was also brought on by the rapid expansion of colonial expansion by the European powers throughout the remainder of the world, fueled by the Industrial Revolution.
-The Industrial Revolution in Europe and the United States created a technological gulf between the major powers and the rest of the world, as well as an insatiable hunger for raw materials and labor.
-While some of the subjugated areas subsequently gained their independence in the late Eighteenth and Nineteenth Centuries, particularly in the Americas, this period saw the colonial subjugation of vast areas of Asia (India, the Philippines, Indonesia, Australia and Chinese trading ports), Africa, and the Americas.
-In order to both administer these territories as well as develop methodologies for resolving disputes globally, the dominant world powers began to rely more heavily on the principles of formalized international law.
+This evolution in governance was also brought on by the rapid expansion of colonial expansion by the European powers throughout the world, fueled by the Industrial Revolution.
+The Industrial Revolution in Europe and the United States created a technological gulf between the major powers and the rest of the world and an insatiable hunger for raw materials and labor.
+While some of the subjugated areas subsequently gained their independence in the late Eighteenth and Nineteenth Centuries, particularly in the Americas, this period saw the colonial subjugation of vast areas of Asia (India, the Philippines, Indonesia, Australia, and Chinese trading ports), Africa, and the Americas.
+To both administer these territories and develop methodologies for resolving disputes globally, the dominant world powers began to rely more heavily on the principles of formalized international law.

-International law during this period was one of dominant European/American powers largely interacting among each other as equals, and treating the remainder of the world as inferior powers.
+International law during this period was one of dominant European/American powers largely interacting with each other as equals and treating the remainder of the world as inferior powers.
 The use of capitulation agreements created extraterritorial extensions of domestic powers in foreign lands.
-These agreements, executed between European powers and the rest of the world, subjected the European and American citizen to the laws of their home country, rather than those of the host nation.
-These treaties gave the ability of European and American citizens to be considered “above the (local) law” in much of the world.
+These agreements, executed between European powers and the rest of the world, subjected the European and American citizens to the laws of their home country rather than those of the host nation.
+These treaties gave European and American citizens the ability to be considered “above the (local) law” in much of the world.

 As a practical matter, there was no dominant superpower or duopoly.
-The major powers (the US, Spain, France, Portugal, Britain, Russia, Sweden, the Netherlands, Austria and Prussia) shared dominance as well as rivalries.
+The major powers (the US, Spain, France, Portugal, Britain, Russia, Sweden, the Netherlands, Austria, and Prussia) shared dominance and rivalries.
 Wars among this group and their related states were common.

-Attempts to stabilize relations between powers as well as to resist revolutionary tendencies after the US and French upheavals resulted in the development of the Concert of Europe – a series of treaties executed around 1815.
+Attempts to stabilize relations between powers and resist revolutionary tendencies after the US and French upheavals resulted in the development of the Concert of Europe – a series of treaties executed around 1815.
 The key elements included:

 - A Declaration of Principles binding the signatories to standards of behavior that were based on the precepts of Christian Religion

 - Periodical summit meetings.
-The rise of multilateral diplomacy and regular meetings of nations where common concerns and interests could be discussed and ideally settled.
+The rise of multilateral diplomacy and regular meetings of nations were common concerns and interests that could be discussed and ideally settled.

-The effectiveness was somewhat limited by the emergence of the US as a world power, and the promulgation of the Monroe Doctrine in 1823, which provided that while the US would not intervene in European colonial affairs, that the US would not tolerate European intervention in the affairs of independent states in the Americas.
+The emergence of the US somewhat limited the effectiveness as a world power and the promulgation of the Monroe Doctrine in 1823, which provided that while the US would not intervene in European colonial affairs, the US would not tolerate European intervention in the affairs of independent states in the Americas.

-The major powers of the era set the parameters of international law, and generally framed up the tenets on Christian principles.
-Development of law around the treatment of diplomats, the use of force between powers, the intervention of nations in protecting national interests in commercial ventures and laws of navigation and the high seas.
+The major powers of the era set the parameters of international law and generally framed up the tenets of Christian principles.
+Development of law around the treatment of diplomats, the use of force between powers, the intervention of nations in protecting national interests in commercial ventures, and laws of navigation and the high seas.

-This period saw the development of the basic tenets of international law, and the evolution of multilateral diplomacy and a beginning of the leveling of powers between large powers and small nations.
+This period saw the development of the basic tenets of international law, the evolution of multilateral diplomacy, and the beginning of the leveling of powers between large powers and small nations.
 The foundations were set for the future development of international law – following one of the most devastating wars in history.

 World War I to World War II

-World War I marked both the failure of international diplomacy, but also the end of the colonial period.
-Colonial expansion largely ceased, and the monarchies of Europe came under increasing pressure – with many (Germany, Austria, Russia, the Ottoman Empire and Spain) being eliminated in revolutions and post-war treaty demands.
-This era also saw the elimination of many of the remaining capitualtion agreements, and the gradual return of local enforcement of laws.
+World War I marked both the failure of international diplomacy and the end of the colonial period.
+Colonial expansion largely ceased, and the monarchies of Europe came under increasing pressure – with many (Germany, Austria, Russia, the Ottoman Empire, and Spain) being eliminated in revolutions and post-war treaty demands.
+This era also eliminated many of the remaining capitulation agreements and the gradual return of local enforcement of laws.

-The war, with some 17 million military and civilian deaths, also brought a united desire to utilize diplomacy and the rule of law as opposed to force of arms to dictate international relations.
-The rise of transportation and weapons technology made both trade and warfare easy to conduct on a global scale.
+With some 17 million military and civilian deaths, the war also brought a united desire to utilize diplomacy and the rule of law as opposed to forcing arms to dictate international relations.
+The rise of transportation and weapons technology made trade and warfare easy to conduct on a global scale.
 Additionally, the rise of the USSR after the Russian Revolution led to the emergence of an anti-capitalist ideology that would disrupt the historical balance of power on both an economic and ideological front.

-The Permanent Court of International Justice (PCIJ), set up in 1921, served to arbitrate disputes between nations, and generally worked well – delivering about 60 opinions and decisions during its operation.
-The scope of disputes ruled on by the PCIJ and other tribunals were wide ranging, and served to begin to establish a working international law system, along with enforcement ability.
-This resulted in the formalization of the dispute resolution process, and the establishment of precedent for resolution of disputes.
+The Permanent Court of International Justice (PCIJ), set up in 1921, served to arbitrate disputes between nations and generally worked well – delivering about 60 opinions and decisions during its operation.
+The scope of disputes ruled on by the PCIJ and other tribunals was wide-ranging and served to begin to establish a working international law system, along with enforcement ability.
+This resulted in the formalization of the dispute resolution process and establishing a precedent for resolving disputes.

 The Cold War

-The period after the World War II saw international law take center stage.
-The war crimes trials and the establishment of the United Nations in 1945-46 provided mechanisms and the practical implementation of international law on a global scale.
+The period after World War II saw international law take center stage.
+The war crimes trials and the establishment of the United Nations in 1945-46 provided mechanisms and the practical implementation of international law globally.
 Rather than focusing on reparations against the Axis powers, individuals were identified and tried for their crimes.
 A formal structure for the resolution and discussion of major international issues, the United Nations, was established with the participation of all major world powers.

 Two superpowers, the United States and the USSR, arose after the war.
-These two superpowers represented competing military, legal, political and economic polarities that soon resulted in the division of much of the globe into two opposing camps.
+These two superpowers represented competing for military, legal, political, and economic polarities that soon resulted in the division of much of the globe into two opposing camps.

 This period also saw the broad elimination of colonialism worldwide, as dozens of states regained their independence and the influence of European powers began to fade.
 Faced with varying degrees of readiness – both political and economic – these new nations relied on international law and organizations for development assistance, ensuring a level playing field with the global superpowers, and now representing a majority of the nations in the world – both in terms of population and number of countries.

-The socialist states in the UN pushed to drive self-determination and racial equality during this period, and used the overwhelming number of new nations in the UN General Assembly to make strides in that arena.
-The UN Covenants on Human Rights and the UN Declaraion on Friendly Relations as well as the UN New International Economic Order began establishing a legal framework of rules and objectives to protect and enhance the developing nations.
+The socialist states in the UN pushed to drive self-determination and racial equality during this period.
+They used the overwhelming number of new nations in the UN General Assembly to make strides in that arena.
+The UN Covenants on Human Rights and the UN Declaration on Friendly Relations, and the UN New International Economic Order began establishing a legal framework of rules and objectives to protect and enhance the developing nations.

 Post-Cold War Period

-Where the Cold War saw a tension between East and West, the post-Cold War era is seeing international law conflict emerging between North and South – the developed and the developing nations.
-These tensions, which have their seed in the colonial period, have become more pronounced as Northern nations begin to focus on environmentally conscious and sustainable development, which limits the access to cheap but environmentally damaging technology for the emerging nations.
+The Cold War saw a tension between East and West, and the post-Cold War era is seeing international law conflict emerging between North and South – the developed and the developing nations.
+These tensions, which have their seed in the colonial period, have become more pronounced as Northern nations begin to focus on environmentally conscious and sustainable development, limiting access to cheap but environmentally damaging technology for the emerging nations.

-One emerging trend in the post-Cold War period is the integration of multiple bodies of law in treaties and agreements.
-Historically a treaty or trade agreement tended to focus on one element, such as human rights, environmental protection, weapons limitations or tariffs and trade.
-However, the new trend is to balance these formerly separate and often conflicting elements into holistic and integrated agreements.
+One emerging trend in the post-Cold War period is integrating multiple bodies of law in treaties and agreements.
+Historically, a treaty or trade agreement focused on one element: human rights, environmental protection, weapons limitations or tariffs, and trade.
+However, the new trend balances these formerly separate and often conflicting elements into holistic and integrated agreements.